htinz/htinz/README.md

 - 🏝 I’m originally from Myanmar/Burma
 - 🌍 I am a British citizen, living in London
 - 👀 I’m interested in creating, designing new features and solving the problems with technology
-- 💻 I’m currently training to become a Full Stack Engineer with IT career switch
+- 💻 I have successfully completed the Full Stack Engineer training program with IT Career Switch
 - 🤝 I’m looking to collaborate with other content creators
 - 📫 You can reach me via e-mail at htindev@gmail.com
 - 🐥 Fun fact: I love travelling, singing, playing guitar and football